Maintenance scuba gear is very important, but adjusting it even more.

-The outside of the tool, the black handle and the 2 ends, with the pressure gauge on one side, are static, the middle part, with the wheel on it turns, to adjust the poppet in the second stage.
+The outside of the tool, the black handle and the 2 ends, with the pressure gauge on one side, are static.
+The middle part, with the wheel on it turns, to adjust the poppet in the second stage.

 When the second stage with het adjusting tool on it is still leaking a little bit the middle pressure meter on that tool will give a lower measurements than the other meter.
-Thanks how you know the second stage will or will not lose air.
+That’s how you know the second stage will or will not lose air.
 Even if you can’t hear it anymore.